 New Voices works to improve educational opportunities for children with severe communication and mobility disabilities.

-The Lara Jane Parker Awards Program was instituted to provide both reward and recognition to outstanding people who work daily to improve the lives of New Voices children.
-These individuals help improve their schools and communities in ways that allow these children to be fully included in all aspects of their daily lives.
+The Lara Jane Parker Awards Program – was established to provide both reward and recognition to those outstanding teachers, therapists, parents, education and health professionals and leaders who work daily to improve the lives of New Voices children.
+These individuals help improve their schools and their communities in ways that will allow these children to be fully included in all aspects of their daily lives.

 The award for excellence recognizes individuals from the Alamance/Burlington, Chatham, Durham, Johnston, Orange, Wake counties school districts and the Chapel Hill—Carrboro City Schools, who have direct instructional or therapeutic contact with a school-aged child (or children) with communication and physical challenges.

 The award for advocacy recognizes individuals who advocate for a child (or children) with communication and physical challenges.
 These individuals promote inclusion by their interactions and support of children with significant communication and physical challenges.

 Your support improves the lives of children who face challenges in speaking and walking.

 Did you know – if you shop online at Amazon, they will donate 0.5% of the price of your eligible purchases to the charitable organization selected by you (we hope you will choose New Voices Foundation!).

 All you do is use http://smile.amazon.com/ instead of the regular Amazon site, choose New Voices Foundation, then shop as usual – same products and prices.

 “Speechless” is a hit!
 Smashing stereotypes about children who struggle to walk and talk every Wednesday night.
 This show presents many real life issues faced by families like the DiMeo’s who just want their son included at school and in the community.
 The show’s creator, Scott Silveri, has personal experience with a nonverbal brother which brings authenticity to the show.